Veterans Major Capital Works Grant Program

 - Projects that are eligible under other Veterans Branch grant programs.
 For details see:

 Evidence must be provided of ownership of the property.
 Where the applicant organisation does not own the premises on which work is proposed the following are mandatory requirements:

-- Written consent from the relevant property owner (e.g. RSL Trustees, local government, Department Environment, Land, Water and Planning) approving the project.
+- written consent from the relevant property owner (for example, RSL Trustees, local government, Department Environment, Land, Water and Planning) approving the project

 How we assess applications

 Applications will be assessed against the criteria listed below.
-Weightings show the relative importance of the different assessment criteria.
+Weightings show the importance of each criteria.